aidan-yip/aidan-yip/README.md

 # About Me

-### I’m a Front-End Web Developer/Designer with a deep passion for programming.
+### I’m a Front-End Web Developer/Designer with a deep passion for designing approachable websites.
 My creative interests lie in crafting immersive experiences that seamlessly blend audio and visual content, such as music, videos, and visual art.
-I showcase my skills by designing responsive websites, cloning existing interfaces, developing engaging web games, and experimenting with various projects.
+I believe technology is about human interaction and enriching lives.
+A user interface is not merely an artistic expression; it is a beautiful means of connecting with billions of people you will never meet.
+When form meets function intuitively, everyone benefits.

 ### My background as a Film Intern and Video Editor has provided me with a distinct advantage in web design.
 Through shadowing on film sets, volunteering, and video production, I have gained a comprehensive understanding of color science and color grading techniques.
 These skills enable me to craft visually captivating and aesthetically pleasing websites.

-Join me on this journey of learning and growth as I share my progress!
+### Join me on this journey of learning and growth as we progress together!

 ## 📫 Get in Touch